Ananyojha/Cloud-Projects/README.md

 This repo contains the cloud projects made by [Ananay Ojha]

 # Aim :

+> "half the job is doing the work, the other half is proving that you did the work." — Charlie Brown

  It's my **PoK** (Proof of knowledge)
 - To show my multi-cloud practical Knowledge and my presentation skills